vasu31dev/playwright-ts-template/docs/UpgradingNodeAndNPM.md

   node -v
   ```

 2. **Using nvm (Node Version Manager) for Linux and macOS**:
    NVM is a tool that allows you to manage multiple versions of Node on your system.
 You can use nvm to install, update, and switch between different versions of Node.

-        To update your version of Node using nvm, do the following:
+   To update your version of Node using nvm, follow the below steps:

 - Check if you already have nvm installed on your system